theriddleofenigma/laravel-model-validation/README.md

                 $model->validate();
             });

             // Or you may an alias like `$model->validateOnCreating()`.
+        }

-Refer the available methods in the validationTrait }
+Refer the available methods in the validationTrait.